sveinse/lumina/README.md

 The sources comprise of the following files:

  * `bin/` - Binary tools
-   * `bin/lumina.py` - Development tool to be able to run lumina in-source.
  * `conf/` - Lumina configuration example
  * `contrib/` - Supporing tools and utilities not part of Lumina
  * `debian/` - Debian package descriptions